isabella232/dynamic-media-classic.en-1/help/creating-template.md

 >[!NOTE]
 >
->If you edit a template created in an earlier version of Scene7 Publishing System, you may receive the a prompt upon saving asking “Do you want to add a canvas layer?”
+>If you edit a template created in an earlier version of Dynamic Media Classic, you may receive the a prompt upon saving asking “Do you want to add a canvas layer?”
 Choose No to avoid adding a new base layer.
 If you accidentally choose Yes, delete the “&allowCanvasPrompt” and “&layer=0” modifiers in the URL and press Enter or Return.

 ## Creating the initial template {#creating-the-initial-template}